-In addition, Apexigen has entered into certain licensing agreements pursuant to which Apexigen will owe royalty payments if and when Apexigen sublicenses or commercializes certain of Apexigen's products, as well as certain collaboration agreements pursuant to which Apexigen may in the future owe certain amounts to Apexigen's collaboration partners upon the achievement of certain milestones.
+In addition, we have entered into certain licensing agreements pursuant to which we will owe royalty payments if and when we sublicense or commercialize certain of our products, as well as certain collaboration agreements pursuant to which we may in the future owe certain amounts to our collaboration partners upon the achievement of certain milestones.
 Because these obligations are uncertain, and their timing and amount are not known, they are not included in the table above.
 These agreements are described in more detail in the section titled "Licensing and Other Arrangements" below.

-Apexigen also enters into agreements in the normal course of business with contract research organizations for clinical trials, preclinical studies, manufacturing and other services and products for operating purposes, which are generally cancelable upon written notice.
+We also enter into agreements in the normal course of business with contract research organizations for clinical trials, preclinical studies, manufacturing and other services and products for operating purposes, which are generally cancelable upon written notice.
 These obligations and commitments are also not included in the table above.